cncf/glossary/content/en/style-guide/_index.md

 ## The review process: what to expect

 Please note that we are currently only three maintainers who are doing this in their spare time.
 Occasionally, we'll be able to review terms quickly on other occasions it may take some time — we really appreciate your patience.
-If you have any questions, please contact us in the #glossary Slack channel (for where and how to find it, please refer to our [How To Contribute](https://glossary.cncf.io/contribute/) doc).
+If you have any questions, please contact us in the #glossary Slack channel (for *where* and *how* to find it, please refer to our [How To Contribute](https://glossary.cncf.io/contribute/) doc).

 Our goal is for the Glossary to be the best possible resource.
 Once you submit a PR we may ask for one or more revisions.
-Don't be frustrated — that is the case with many PRs.
+Don't be frustrated — that is the case for many PRs.
 Those backs and forth and our collaboration will ensure that your contribution becomes a truly useful definition read and referred to by readers all around the globe.